Preparing for Parliament

 The party whip in almost every political party is an unfair and undemocratic system that gives leadership excessive power to horse trade.
 We need a new democratic system along the following lines:

 → Conference policy decisions are sovereign – when they clearly align with parliamentary debates they will become the basis for a three-line party whip.
-If more than 20% of MPs raise concerns prior to a debate, the NEC will decide whether the conference decision is applicable.
+If more than 20% of MPs raise concerns prior to a debate, the NPC will decide whether the conference decision is applicable.

-Regional Executive & local autonomy
+Regional Political Committee & local autonomy

-will provide democratic oversight of local politics, with secretaries and representatives accountable to members.
+→ Regional Political Committee (RPC), elected by OMOV, will provide democratic oversight of local politics, with secretaries and representatives accountable to members.